Quick Start Guide

 Any GPU or integrated GPU that supports DX11

-Use /fps [number] to limit framerate in game (e.g. /fps -1 = uncapped FPS).
+Type /fps [number] in the chat box to limit your framerate (e.g. /fps 60 = 60 FPS, /fps -1 = uncapped FPS)

-Setting up an Account
+Registering for an Account

 Downloading and Installing the Client